-The Young Masters Wall is a rotating installation along the Karl Stirner Arts Trail.
-At nearly 5 feet high and 80 feet long, the wall is located near the 13th Street entrance of the Karl Stirner Arts Trail.
-Beginning in 2012, young artists – from ages 4 to 70 – have painted in the gold “frames” along the wall.
+Coordinated by Danny Moyer, the Young Masters Wall (YMW) is a rotating installation at the Richard McAteer Memorial Bridge (“blue bridge”) along the Karl Stirner Arts Trail.
+At nearly 5 feet high and 80 feet long, the wall is located near the 13th Street entrance.
+Since 2012, “young” artists from ages 4 to 70 have painted in the gold frames along the wall.

 The artists are presented with a theme for inspiration with prompts from a YMW instructor, such as “What do you love about Easton?” or “Paint a message of hope.”
-Initially, the participants plan their ideas by sketching on paper.
-Later on, the group meets at the Wall, and we provide paints, brushes, and more to supply the artists for their creations.
+Initially, the participants plan their ideas by sketching them on paper.
+The group later meets at the wall, with paints, brushes, and more provided.
 Often groups of 2-4 people will paint an image together due to the limited number of frames (12) and space.
-When completed, the outdoor exhibit remains for walkers, runners, and visitors of all kinds to come down and enjoy!
+The art is displayed for walkers, runners, and visitors of all kinds to enjoy.

-This weather dependent activity typically occurs between April and November, with each group installation on view for 4-6 weeks.
-The masterpieces are later painted over by the next group with the 12 gold frames ready for another exhibit of artistic expression.
+This weather-dependent activity typically occurs between April and November, with each group installation on view for at least four weeks before being painted over by the next group.

-We photograph the paintings and put the images on Facebook and other social media platforms.
-Please check-in regularly for updates or tag your photos of these outdoor works of art on Instagram and Twitter with the hashtag #YMW @ksartstrail.
+The paintings are photographed and shared on Facebook and other social media platforms.
+Check in regularly for updates, and tag your photos of artworks on Instagram and Twitter with #YMW @ksartstrail.